MatthewSebastian15/Study-of-Land-Surface-Temperature-Changes/README.md

 2. Time series prediction via XGBoost to forecast temperatures in countries with distinct climate systems (e.g., Indonesia, Germany, Liberia, and the U.S.).

 # Methodology
-A. Data Preparation
+### A. Data Preparation
-- Dataset: Contains 198,120 rows with columns such as Average Monthly Temperature, Yearly Temperature, Anomalies, Entity, and Continent.
+- Dataset Contains 198,120 rows with columns such as Average Monthly Temperature, Yearly Temperature, Anomalies, Entity, and Continent.
 - Cleaning & Transformation:
   - Null values were dropped.
   - Label Encoding was applied to Entity and Continent.
   - Outliers (z-score > |3|) were removed.
   - Normality tests showed Temperature Anomaly as normally distributed; others were skewed.

-B. Data Visualization & EDA
+### B. Data Visualization & EDA
 - Pie charts revealed Africa as the most represented continent (29.9%).
 - Histograms showed temperature variations across continents.
 - Correlation matrix: